-Your ATV is equipped with a 2WD/4WD select lever (1), which permits a choice between the "2WD" and "4WD" drive modes.
+Your ATV is equipped with a 4WD switch (1), which permits a choice between the "2WD" and "4WD" drive modes.
 Select a drive mode that's suitable for your riding.

-Keep both hands on the handlebar while machine is in motion and come to a complete stop before using the 2WD/4WD select lever.
+Keep both hands on the handlebar while the machine is in motion and come to a complete stop before using the 4WD switch.